Locally (co)Cartesian fibrations as realisation fibrations and the classifying space of cospans

-We will need the following variant of the pasting law, which we prove via a diagram chase. \begin{lem} Consider a diagram of cubical shape:
+We will need the following cubical consequence of pasting lemma: \begin{cor} Consider a diagram of cubical shape:

-where the top and the bottom square are homotopy Cartesian.
-Then, if the back square is homotopy Cartesian at $f(w) \in X$, the front square is homotopy Cartesian at $w \in W$. \end{lem} \begin{proof} In what follows we used the preimage notation to denote the homotopy fibers.
-For example $f^{-1}(y)$ denotes the homotopy fiber of $f:W \to Y$ at $y \in Y$.
-This can be made precise by replacing all maps by equivalent fibrations.
+where the top and the bottom square are homotopy Cartesian. \begin{itemize} \item If the back square is homotopy Cartesian, then so is the front square. \item If the front square is homotopy Cartesian and the map $f:B \to D$ is surjective on path-components, then the back square is homotopy Cartesian. \end{itemize} \end{cor} \begin{proof} For the first point assume that the squares $(ABCD)$, $(WXYZ)$ and $(CDYZ)$ are homotopy Cartesian.
+Then the pasting lemma implies that the rectangle $(ABYZ)$, which is glued from $(ABCD)$ and $(CDYZ)$, is also homotopy Cartesian.
+Moreover, this rectangle can also be obtained by gluing $(ABWX)$ and $(WXYZ)$.
+Applying the pasting lemma to this shows that $(ABWX)$ is homotopy Cartesian.